ryminhsu/Python-Practices/IFN712 - Research in IT practice/README.md

     Evaluative Method: Silhouette Coefficient
     Virtualisation for Data Analysis: Silhouette Plot, Top-N Features (Topic Modelling), WorldCloud
 # Note
-For privacy & security reasons, the original dataset is not available to upload to this repository.
+- For privacy & security reasons, the original dataset is not available to upload to this repository.
+- Be thankful to comments and constructive suggestion by Prof. Xu Yue and Dr. Dakshi Kapugama Geeganage.